TheFallenSpirit/ESDocs/docs/server/chastity.md

+---
+description: Learn how to configure ES's chastity command in your server, including the chastity mode, role, and NSFW channels.
+---

 # Chastity • Server Config
 To open the chastity config panel, you can use `/guildctl chastity`.
 This should bring up the following panel: